plumber-cd/runtainer/runtainer.md

   -c, --config string    global config file (default is $HOME/.runtainer.yaml)
       --dind             Disable passing DOCKER_HOST to the container, enable if image has it's own dind and you don't want it to use the host Docker
-  -d, --dir string       Use different folder to make a CWD in the container (default is the host CWD) -h, --help             help for runtainer
+  -d, --dir string       Use different folder to make a CWD in the container (default is the host CWD)
+      --dry-run          Dru Run mode will not execute the container, only print to stdout what it would run otherwise.
+Note container will still launch as part of discovery phase.
+  -h, --help             help for runtainer
   -l, --log              Enable logs
-  -i, --stdin            Use --interactive for docker and --stdin for kubectl (default true) -t, --tty              Use --tty for backend, disable if piping output into some other stdin (default true) -v, --verbose          Verbose mode (also enables logs)
+  -i, --stdin            Use --interactive for docker and --stdin for kubectl (default true) -t, --tty              Use --tty for backend, disable if piping something to stdin (default true) -v, --verbose          Verbose mode (also enables logs)
 ```